 This credit score has a range of 0 to 300, and a minimum score of 140 is required to pass the SBA loan requirements.
 [Read related article: The SBSS Score Explained: What It Is & Why It Matters When Applying for a Loan] "Just as it's a good idea to review your personal credit scores before you apply for a mortgage or car loan," said Detweiler, "it's a good idea to check your FICO SBSS score before you apply for an SBA loan.
 If it's not strong enough, it's advisable to work on building better credit before you apply."

 What you need to apply for an SBA loan

 The SBA has a lengthy checklist of required documents.

-Round up a few more key details before you submit your SBA loan application, including a list of names and addresses of any business subsidiaries and affiliates.
+Your application must also include the names and addresses of any business subsidiaries and affiliates.
 Provide resumes for all the business principals, as well as income tax returns.

 - Voided check

 - Proof of valid ID showing you are over 18 years of age

 Because only three documents are required, you can complete the online application and upload the required documents in as little as five minutes.
 [Want more details about business loans and financing options?
 Check out our reviews and best picks.]

 However, interest rates for alternative loans are usually higher than traditional bank loans.
 Further, rates vary depending on the lender and your credit score.

 Also compare APRs, or annual percentage rates, among the lenders you are considering, and be sure that you understand the repayment terms of your loan.
 Free calculators can help you, and you can use the free downloadable template below as a reference.